-Mini Monsteras like a mix rich in peat moss that is well drained.
+Mini Monsteras prefer a mix rich in peat moss that is well drained.
 I prefer to use coco fiber which has similar properties but is a more sustainable alternative to peat.
 The compost provides extra richness.

 - 1/2 potting soil.
 I alternate between Ocean Forest & Happy Frog.
 This time I used both in equal amounts.